dvoituron/developer-tools-winget/README.md

       "editor.fontFamily": "'Cascadia Code', Consolas, 'Courier New', monospace", "editor.fontLigatures": true
       ```

-if you don't have an contextual menu, in Windows Explorer, to open a folder in VS Code, save this content in a .reg file and run it.
+If you don't have a context menu, in Windows Explorer, to open a folder in VS Code, save this content in a .reg file and run it.
 ```
 Windows Registry Editor Version 5.00